-"Convention gives me a lot of energy," says the 2007 Bluffton alumna, who has applied that enthusiasm since February to her new job as a planning coordinator for this year's event in Phoenix, Ariz.
+"Convention gives me a lot of energy," says the 2007 Bluffton alumna, who applied that enthusiasm since February to her new job as a planning coordinator for last year's event in Phoenix, Ariz.

 This isn't the first time Heinzekehr has been involved with planning for one of the national conventions.
 She was a member of the committee that came up with the theme for Atlanta 2003; was a Bluffton student representative in the university's booth at Charlotte 2005; and at Columbus 2009 and Pittsburgh 2011, represented Mennonite Mission Network (MMN), where she worked at the time.

-But as one of five staff members overseeing all planning for the Phoenix convention — set for July 1-6 — her duties have been considerably broader.
+But as one of five staff members overseeing all planning for the Phoenix convention — which was July 1-6 — her duties have been considerably broader.

 Among them, she says: helping shape the adult worship experience, arranging activities for children in fifth grade and younger and serving as social media and communications coordinator.

-Communications will include production of a daily, on-site newsletter, the "Phoenix Flyer," by a group of Bluffton alumni, faculty and students.
+Communications included production of a daily, on-site newsletter, the "Phoenix Flyer," by a group of Bluffton alumni, faculty and students.
 "I'm excited Bluffton's willing to do this," says Heinzekehr, whose bachelor's degree from the university is in communication.

-She is also responsible for public witness events, which will focus on immigration and anti-racism — hot-button issues in Arizona due to a controversial state law — as well as peace-building and justice work.
-Along with tours of the Arizona-Mexico border and a "prayer walk" in downtown Phoenix, events will include "learning such as salsa dancing lessons, a film festival, guest speakers and a cross-cultural simulation game."
+She was also responsible for public witness events, which focused on immigration and anti-racism — hot-button issues in Arizona due to a controversial state law — as well as peace-building and justice work.
+Along with tours of the Arizona-Mexico border and a "prayer walk" in downtown Phoenix, events included "learning such as salsa dancing lessons, a film festival, guest speakers and a cross-cultural simulation game."

 Considering the convention site, and because intercultural understanding and overcoming racism are part of MCUSA's mission, "these issues really rose to the fore," Heinzekehr says.
-"I think it will be some of the most meaningful programming that happens in Phoenix."
+"I think it was some of the most meaningful programming that happened in Phoenix."